nrfconnect/sdk-nrf/doc/nrf/libraries/networking/lwm2m_location_assistance.rst

   The LwM2M server then sends the location request to nRF Cloud, which responds with the location data.
 * Location based on Wi-Fi access points - The device sends information about the nearby Wi-Fi access points to the LwM2M server.
   The LwM2M server then sends the location request to nRF Cloud, which responds with the location data.
-* Query of A-GPS assistance data - The A-GPS assistance data is queried from nRF Cloud and provided back to the device through the LwM2M server.
+* Query of A-GNSS assistance data - The A-GNSS assistance data is queried from nRF Cloud and provided back to the device through the LwM2M server.
-  The A-GPS assistance data is then provided to the GNSS module for obtaining the position fix faster.
+  The A-GNSS assistance data is then provided to the GNSS module for obtaining the position fix faster.
 * Query of P-GPS predictions - The P-GPS predictions are queried from nRF Cloud and provided back to the device through the LwM2M server.
   The predictions are stored in the device flash and injected to the GNSS module when needed.